African - American First Ladies of Distinction

 Leontine Kelly

-Leontine Kelly (1920- 2012), a clergywoman, was elected the first female bishop of a major religious organization, the United Methodist Church in 1984.
+Leontine Kelly (1920–2012), a clergywoman, was elected the first female bishop of the United Methodist Church in 1984 and became a powerful national leader for racial and gender equality.

 Vashti Murphy McKenzie

 Vashti Murphy McKenzie (b.
-May 28, 1947), was the first to be elected as bishop in the African Methodist Episcopal Church in 2000.
+1947) became the first elected bishop in the African Methodist Episcopal Church in 2000 and later served as the 117th President of the National Council of Churches.

 Barbara Clementine Harris

 Barbara Clementine Harris (b.
-June 12, 1930), a clergywoman and social activist, was the first woman bishop in the Anglican Communion—a worldwide organization of churches derived from the Church of England in 1989 until 2003.
+June 12, 1930), a clergywoman and social activist, became the first woman bishop in the Anglican Communion, serving from 1989 to 2003.

 FOLLOW US